 Approved Opportunities tab:

-In the Approved Opportunities tab admin users can view the Opportunities approved by admin users.
-On this screen, you can view Opportunities shown above.
-You can also search for opportunities to view them.
+In the Approved Opportunities tab, the admin users can view the opportunities approved by admin users.
+On this screen, you can view various opportunities as shown above.
+You can also search for various opportunities in this screen.